Table of Contents ×

-The most important of all is the voice over — it’s the component that works best in explaining how an app, product, or service.
+The most important of all is the voice-over — it’s the component that works best in explaining how an app, product, or service.

-For an explainer, make sure the music’s volume does not conflict with the voice over volume — don’t mistake an explainer for a music video.
+For an explainer, make sure the music’s volume does not conflict with the voice-over volume — don’t mistake an explainer for a music video.

-Voice over is the most important sound element on your animated video.
+Voiceover is the most important sound element in your animated video.
 Keep the volume of your background music and sound low, but enough to add some flares and mood to the video.
-Do not overuse music and sound effects on explainer video.